jwaldrip/tug/README.md

 ## Contributors

-Tug's development is sponsored by [Nitrous.IO](https://www.nitrous.io/) and built by [these contributors](https://github.com/nitrous-io/tug/graphs/contributors).
+Tug's development is sponsored by [Nitrous.IO](https://www.nitrous.io/) and is built by [these contributors](https://github.com/nitrous-io/tug/graphs/contributors).